Emily Compagno: Career

 In 2018, Compagno accepted a position at Fox News as a contributor and legal analyst.
 She served as a semi-regular co-host of the weekday talk show The Five and appears on other FNC programs, such as Gutfeld!, offering opinions or legal analysis on the news of the day.
 On March 9, 2020, Crimes That Changed America, a show on Fox Nation hosted by Compagno, debuted its first season.

 Compagno was named a co-host of Outnumbered in January 2021, where she joined Harris Faulkner and Kayleigh McEnany.
 In February 2023, Fox News announced that Compagno would host The FOX True Crime Podcast on Fox News Radio.

+Compagno is the host of the Under His Wings special, Hero Dogs, Crimes That Changed America, Weapons of War, and American Vampires on Fox Nation.
+She also hosted the Fox All-American New Year from Times Square in 2021 and 2022 and co-hosted the Army 250 Parade in 2025 with Lawrence B. Jones.

+On August 24, 2026, Fox News announced Compagno would join The Five as a permanent co-host beginning on September 8.

 Personal life

 Compagno lives in New York City.
 She is active with nonprofits dedicated to U.S. veterans, law enforcement, and K9 causes.